LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 To make the (+mrp) file structure compatible with the package registry, Python provides separate installation routines that build a package in an isolated environment and then provide an installation \href{https://peps.python.org/pep-0427/}{wheel} archive.
 This can be uploaded to the package registry.

 Since the (+mrp)-library requires additional Python dependencies, which cannot be assumed to be already installed on the target system, these must be installed prior to the actual installation.
-These can be specified in the library installation configuration *setup.py* in listing \ref{lst:setup_py_req} for this purpose.
+These can be specified in the library installation configuration *setup.py* in Listing \ref{lst:setup_py_req} for this purpose.

 \newpage